 Printed on Dec 04, 2013 @ 6:02 PM

-The goal of the Benton County Sheriff's office is to maintain and improve community livability by working with all citizens to preserve life, maintain human rights, protect property and promote individual responsibility.
-The Benton County Sheriff's Office believes in the dignity and worth of every individual and in the importance of respecting the men and women of the Sheriff's Office and the citizens we serve.
+The BCSO will seriously consider and investigate complaints against members of the Sheriff's Office.
 A citizen complaint, and its subsequent investigation, causes this office to examine the service that we provide to our community and to make necessary improvements in the way we provide services.

-The Undersheriff will review it, log it in and assign it for investigation based upon the nature of the complaint.
+The Sheriff will review the complaint and assign it for investigation based upon the nature of the complaint.
 Usually it is handles in one of three ways:

 After a case has been investigated and reviewed, it is given one of four classifications.
-The classification given is known as the finding:
+The classification given is known as the "finding".
+Findings include wither...

 Our mission is to provide professional service and protection with honor and integrity.